robertlarkins/math-and-code-tricks/WindowsTips.md

 3. Search for locked file name
 4. This will list processes using the file
 5. Either close the process normally or right-click and End Process.

+## Windows Startup

+If Windows is taking a while to login, then one option is to go to the `%localAppData%/temp` folder and delete its contents.
+Especially if it is taking up a lot of space.